Physical synchronization of soft self-oscillating limbs for fast and autonomous locomotion

-We next aim to empirically understand the behavior of the kink waves in the limb.
-To do so, we detect the outer and inner edges of the tube (Fig.~2A and Supplementary Material section~M3) and map the edges on a new coordinate system that follows the center line of the tube (Fig.~2B and fig.~S10).
-Focusing on the local minima of the tube width, we can identify the existence of one or two kinks along the tube (Fig.~2B and movie~S2).
-We refer to the kink with the smallest width as the dominant kink, and the second kink (if it exists at that moment in time) as the non-dominant kink.
+We next aim to empirically understand the switching behavior between one and two kinks in the self-oscillating limb.
+To do so, we detect the outer and inner edges of the tube (Fig.~2A and Supplementary Material section~M3) and we map them on a new coordinate system along the center line of the tube (Fig.~2B, fig.~S5 and fig.~S12).
+Focusing on the local minima of the tube width, we indeed identify one or two kinks (Fig.~2B and movie~S2).
+We refer to the kink with the smallest width as the dominant kink, and the second kink (if present at that instant) as the non-dominant kink.

-From the location in time of the dominant and non-dominant kink (Fig.~2C and fig.~S10), and the pressure at the inlet of the tube (Fig.~2D), we can identify four key steps during a single oscillation cycle.
-First, at $\sim\SI{5}{\milli\second}$ (Fig.~2E) we observe two kinks that stay approximately at the same location on the tube until $\sim\SI{35}{\milli\second}$ (Fig.~2F).
-During this time, the pressure at the inlet monotonically decreases, causing the non-dominant kink to increasingly sharpen (fig.~S17).
-Second, between $\sim\SI{35}{\milli\second}$ and $\sim\SI{40}{\milli\second}$ the non-dominant kink becomes dominant, while the dominant kink becomes non-dominant and starts to disappear (fig.~S10).
-At $\sim\SI{40}{\milli\second}$ the non-dominant kink has completely disappeared (Fig.~2G).
-Third, we observe that the only kink in the tube starts to move away from the inlet, until $\sim\SI{60}{\milli\second}$ (Fig.~2H).
-This traveling of the kink is the result of an increase of pressure at the inlet (fig.~S12).
-Finally, after $\sim\SI{60}{\milli\second}$, a second kink starts to form upstream again due to an increase in bending moment (fig.~S17).
-Note that this state (equivalent to figure 2E) is characterized by a lower fluidic resistance than the single kink state in Fig.~2G, since both kinks have a larger angle (fig.~S17).
-This lower resistance causes pressure to drop again, such that the cycle repeats.
+From the location of the kinks in time (Fig.~2C and fig.~S12), and the inlet pressure (Fig.~2D), we can identify four key steps during a single oscillation cycle.
+At $\sim\SI{5}{\milli\second}$ (Fig.~2E), we observe two kinks staying approximately at the same location on the tube until $\sim\SI{35}{\milli\second}$ (Fig.~2F).
+During this time, the pressure at the inlet decreases, causing the non-dominant kink to increasingly sharpen (fig.~S21).
+Between $\sim\SI{35}{\milli\second}$ and $\sim\SI{40}{\milli\second}$ the non-dominant kink becomes dominant, while the other kink disappears at $\sim\SI{40}{\milli\second}$ (Fig.~2G).
+Until $\sim\SI{60}{\milli\second}$, the only kink in the tube starts to travel along the tube (Fig.~2H), as a result of an increase in pressure before the kink (fig.~S14).
+Finally, after $\sim\SI{60}{\milli\second}$, a new kink forms upstream again due to an increase in bending moment (fig.~S21).
+This state (equivalent to Figure~2E) is characterized by a lower fluidic resistance than the single kink state in Figure~2G, as both kinks have a larger angle (fig.~S21), and thus causes pressure to drop again.